adedamola26/data-pipeline-4-online-retail/README.md

 **Highlights**:

-- `Customer_ID` alone cannot uniquely identify each customer because several unique `Customer_ID`s have different countries ascribed to them.
-Hence, the composite PK in `Customer`.
+- _Customer_ID_ alone cannot uniquely identify each _Customer_ because several _Customer_ID_s have multiple combinations with different countries.
+Hence, the composite _PK_ in _Customer_.
-- `StockCode` is not a candidate key because several products with the same `StockCode` contain different descriptions and/or prices.
-Likewise, a combination of `StockCode` and `Description` is not a candidate key because several other products with the same 'StockCode' and `Description` contain different prices.
-Hence, the composite PK in `Product`.
+- For the _Product_ entity, _StockCode_ is not a candidate key because several products with the same _StockCode_ contain different descriptions and/or prices.
+Likewise, a combination of _StockCode_ and _Description_ is not a candidate key because several other products with the same _StockCode_ and _Description_ contain different prices.
+Hence, the composite _PK_.

-## Dimesional Model
+## Dimensional Model

 ![Dimensional Model](figures/Dimensional-Model.png)

-`PK` - Primary Key/Surrogate Key
+_PK_ - Primary Key/Surrogate Key
-`NK`- Natural Key
+_NK_- Natural Key

 **Highlights**:

-- The fact table stores relevant details for each invoice line.
+- The fact table stores the total price and quantity recorded on each invoice line.
 - Each invoice is owned by one customer and a table join can be performed to link an invoice line to the customer.

 ## Methodology